 It makes me sad that large portions of society have lost respect for housewives and stay at home moms.
-The British government is currently struggling with the concept that these careers deserve respect and support.
-Yes, Mr Osborne, staying home with your children is a lifestyle choice, but in many cases it’s one that involves making sacrifices and living in reduced circumstances on less out of a desire to give children a more traditional upbringing.
+The British government is still struggles with the concept that these careers deserve respect and support.
+Staying home with your children is may be a lifestyle choice, but in many cases it’s one that involves making sacrifices and living in reduced circumstances on less out of a desire to give children a more traditional upbringing.
 It was certainly that way for my husband and I back when our son was born.

-It’s not surprising that even The Chancellor of the Exchequer has a skewed view of what being a housewife or stay at home mom really entails.
+It’s not surprising that even those in government have a skewed view of what being a housewife or stay at home mom really entails.
 We don’t see many real housewives in the media, which has embraced a version of the housewife who is wealthy, spoiled and self-centred.
 My particular bête noire is the “Real Housewives” television series.
 This ironically unreal version of housewives bears no resemblance to day to day life for most of us.
 While we have been very blessed and my husband’s hard work has provided us with an abundant lifestyle I only dreamed of back in the early days of our marriage, I have absolutely never lived or behaved as those women do.
 My husband has always taken pains to point out that it’s a team effort, maintaining that without what I have done to support our family from home, he could not have achieved what he has in his career.

 I don’t mean to sound old-fashioned.
 I absolutely do not think every woman should be a professional housewife nor that every mother should stay at home.
 It’s not the right choice for every woman.
 My own Mom couldn’t wait to get back to work.
 My Dad was not in favour of this and insisted she wait until I was in my teens.
 Even then he fought her on the issue, and in a last-ditch attempt to dissuade her, threw down the gauntlet “Well, you’ll never get a job anyway”.
 Less than 12 hours later, my mother was gainfully employed and remained so until she retired 14 years later.
 She was a great mom, both before she worked outside the home and afterwards.
 There is no conclusive proof that children raised by stay at home moms are any better or worse off than those raised by moms who work outside the home.
 My choice to be a housewife doesn’t not mean I am judging or criticizing women who are not.
 Every woman, and every family, is different.